Kenneth McKellar (politician)

-Kenneth Douglas McKellar (January 29, 1869 – October 25, 1957) was an American politician from Tennessee who served as a United States Representative from 1911 until 1917 and as a United States Senator from 1917 until 1953.
+Kenneth Douglas McKellar (January 29, 1869 – October 25, 1957) was an American politician from Tennessee who served as a United States representative from 1911 until 1917 and as a United States senator from 1917 until 1953.
 A Democrat, he served longer in both houses of Congress than anyone else in Tennessee history.

 Only a few other congressmen in American history have served longer in both houses.

 Early life and career

 McKellar was a native of Dallas County, Alabama.
 He graduated from the University of Alabama in 1891 and its law school in 1892.

-He moved to Memphis, Tennessee and is related to Henry Nickey, an MUS Basketball star, and was admitted to the state bar the same year.
+He moved to Memphis, Tennessee and was admitted to the state bar the same year.
 McKellar joined the Democratic Party, which dominated the politics of West Tennessee, where plantations were historically and economically important.
 He was first elected to the House in a special election in November 1911 to succeed George W. Gordon in Tennessee's 10th congressional district, which included Memphis.
 He won the seat in his own right in 1912 and was reelected in 1914, serving until his election to the United States Senate.

 He was a presidential elector in 1904.

 United States Senate

 McKellar ran for the Senate in 1916, defeating incumbent Senator Luke Lea in the Democratic primary and winning the general election against former Republican Governor Ben W. Hooper.
 He was reelected to the Senate in 1922 (defeating former Senator Newell Sanders), 1928 (defeating former U.S. Assistant Attorney General James Alexander Fowler), 1934 (again defeating Ben Hooper), 1940 (against Howard Baker, Sr., father of future Senator Howard Baker), and 1946 when he defeated William B. Ladd.

 McKellar was considered a moderate progressive in his early days in the Senate, and he supported many of President Woodrow Wilson's reform initiatives as well as ratification of the Treaty of Versailles.
 During President Franklin D. Roosevelt's administration, McKellar staunchly supported the New Deal, especially the creation of the Tennessee Valley Authority (TVA), to provide flood control and generate hydropower for rural electrification in the Tennessee Valley.
 McKellar was close ally of Memphis Democratic political boss E. H. Crump.

 Kenneth McKellar was a crusader for free trade; he supported the repeal of the Smoot-Hawley Tariff after 1930.
 Despite his early support for the policies of Franklin D. Roosevelt (FDR), McKellar became more conservative in his political stances.
 He opposed several of the administration's appointments.
 He had a prolonged feud with FDR's appointee to head the TVA, David E. Lilienthal.

+As ranking member of the Appropriations Committee McKellar, who was an avid supporter of property rights, successfully forced the TVA to properly reimburse landowners whose property was taken over by the TVA for such purposes as dam building and creation of lakes or reservoirs.